SyedHuzaifa007/Password-Generator-Application/README.md

 ##### Refrences
 - realpython.com
 ---
-**I hope this application will provide you a great benifit and reduce your effort and thinking time for creation of the passwords.**
+**I hope this application will provide you a great benefit and reduce your effort and thinking time for creation of the passwords.**